-This Seiko Sport Diver automatic comes with two nylon NATO straps, spring bar tool, and Pelican travel case.
+This Seiko Sport Diver automatic comes with a leather strap, nylon NATO strap, spring bar tool, and Pelican travel case.

 DIAL: Original Seiko-signed dark gray “proof” dial.
 Day/date at 3 o’clock position works nicely.
-Lume is in quite nice shape considering the watch is a half century old.
+Slight patina near the one o'clock postion, and the "o" on Seiko is slightly off.
+Lume is in quite nice shape, considering the watch is a half century old.

 CASE: Original 38mm x 45mm stainless steel case in pre-loved condition.
 Matching original “proof” caseback.